 Although exporting ash planting material is not specifically prohibited by the legislation, the current absence of any plant-passporting arrangements within Great Britain means export is not possible.

 7. If I have a mature ash tree on my land infected with H. fraxineus, will I be able to use the wood and arisings for firewood?

 Until further notice, movement of all ash material off an infected site which has been served with a stautory Plant health Notice is prohibited.
 We will review the measures for controlling movement of wood from infected trees once we have fully assessed the national disease situation.
 However, the wood may be used as fuel if it remains on the site.

 7. What is a ‘pest-free area’?

-The requirements for establishing a pest-free area are set out in an international phytosanitary standard (No. 4), developed by the International Plant Protection Convention.
-A pest-free area can consist of an entire country, or a specific area within a country where an organism is otherwise present.
+The requirements for establishing a pest-free area are set out in an International Phytosanitary Standard No. 4, developed by the International Plant Protection Convention.
+A pest-free area can comprise an entire country, or a specific area within a country where an organism is otherwise present.
 The principles of establishing and maintaining a pest-free area involve surveillance to confirm pest freedom, phytosanitary (plant health) measures to maintain freedom, and checks to verify continued freedom.
-Pest-free areas are established and monitored by the relevant Plant Health Authorities.
-In the UK these are Fera (for England and, on behalf of the Welsh Government, for Wales), the Forestry Commission, the Scottish Government, and the Northern Ireland Department of Agriculture and Rural Development.
+Pest-free areas are established and monitored by the relevant plant health authorities.
+In the UK these are APHA (for England and, on behalf of the Welsh Government, for Wales), the Forestry Commission, the Scottish Government, and the Northern Ireland Department of Agriculture & Rural Development.

 8. When did the requirements take effect?